 Also Read: Top Tourist Attractions in New Hampshire

+Oneonta Gorge has to be mentioned among the beautiful places to visit in the US.
 A mossy chasm with tall, shooting waterfalls, Oneonta Gorge is often overlooked by tourists who flock to Multnomah Falls.
 The lack of crowds makes the gorge that much more awe-inspiring.

 The four significant waterfalls are a wondrous sight as they cascade over 100-foot cliffs into the water below.
 The lower part of the gorge is preserved as a natural habitat, keeping the wildlife and natural splendor alive.

 Address: Cascade Locks, OR 97014

 Stand atop a rocky overhang in the heart of Arkansas wilderness at Whitaker Point.
 The Buffalo National River flows just below the natural overlook, and vast valleys and lush scenery provide breathtaking views.